Skip to main content

 3

-Click Change Status to > Inactive.
-Your total slot count updates immediately.
+Click Change Status to → Inactive.
+Your total slot count drops by that Squid’s slots value immediately.

-You can reactivate the Squid at any time and your slot count will adjust accordingly.
+You can reactivate the Squid at any time — its slots are re-added to your total.

-If you regularly need more concurrent capacity than your current plan allows, upgrading your plan is the most straightforward solution.
-Alternatively, stagger your Squid schedules so they don’t all run at the same time.
+If you regularly need more concurrent capacity than your plan allows, upgrading is the most direct fix.
+Alternatively, stagger your Squid schedules so they don’t all fire at the same moment.